Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 Everyone’s been asking me about you.
-I think this is partially because The Daily Telegraph ran an article on how we are secretly biological half-siblings.
+I think this is partially because The Daily Telegraph ran an article on how we’re secretly biological half-siblings.
 This is one hundred percent due to your guyliner phase in 2005.
-There is a picture circulating from your first East Coast tour in which you almost look half-Asian under dim lights.
+There’s a picture circulating from your first East Coast tour in which you almost look half Asian under dim lights.
 It’s a stretch, but the hair dye and eye makeup helps.
 It is the same picture I stole from you when I was twelve.
 I wonder where they found it.

 When I was growing up, I never wished you were my brother, not even when we watched ocean documentaries or when you were teaching me to play the bass, because to wish that felt like a betrayal of my real family.
 My first family.
 I didn’t want to replace them with living people.
 Now I wish that I had more people than memories.

-Raleigh is surreptitiously whistling along in between eating little pastry shells full of some kind of delicious goo.
-I have attached a picture.
+Raleigh is surreptitiously humming along while eating little pastry shells full of delicious goo.
+I’ve attached a picture.

 Love,